 - Begin the page-creation process in one of two ways:

 - Drag and drop the Add Page tile into the desired Navigation Area.
 Where it's placed in the tree structure determines whether it's a parent or child page.

 - Click to highlight a page, and then select Add from its ellipses menu.
 A new page is added to the bottom of the list.

-- At this point, your page is in the Draft state, meaning it won't be accessible on the site or visible in the navigation until it's published.
+- At this point, your page is in the Draft state, meaning it won't be accessible in the community or visible in the navigation until it's published.
 Now, configure the page's properties, which are automatically displayed to the right.

 |Visible in Navigation||